 Here are some ideas for content that you should definitely update in the upcoming weeks:

-Figure 2: The most important pages (in yellow) are usually relatively unimportant URLs, but they account for 80% of your clicks in Search Console.
+Figure 2: The most important pages (in yellow) account for 80% of your clicks in Search Console.
 It only takes 10 minutes to find out which ones they are.
 For pages with high traffic but low CTR (in red), you can still improve a lot if you adjust your metadata.

 Now that was evergreen content.
 Time-related adjustments apply to these articles: